limbernie/limbernie.github.io/_posts/2018-06-22-bsides-vancouver-2018-workshop-walkthrough.md

 ### Afterthought

 Admittedly, this VM is not too difficult since it's targeting delegates attending the workshop.
-That's also the reason why there are other ways to gain remote access and `root`ing the VM since the instructor would need to cover other attack surfaces like WordPress and/or kernel exploit.
+That's also the reason why there are other ways to gain remote access and `root`ing the VM because the instructor would then cover other attack surfaces like WordPress and/or kernel exploit during the workshop.

 [1]: https://www.vulnhub.com/entry/bsides-vancouver-2018-workshop,231/
 [2]: https://twitter.com/@abatchy17